Hindi Tamil

 9

 Bg.
-2.41 – Those who are fixed on this path, are resolute in their purpose but those who are not their intelligence is many-branched and contaminated with unlimited desires, O Kuru-nandana.
+2.40, 41 – O Arjuna, on this path there is no loss or diminution even a little advancement can save oneself from the most dangerous fear of material existence.
+Those who are fixed on this path are resolute in their purpose but those who are not their intelligence is many-branched and contaminated with unlimited desires, O Kuru-nandana.

 Bg.
 2.42, 43 – Those who are less intelligent are very much attached to the flowery words of Vedas, O Pärtha, which generally recommend various fruitive activities for material accomplishments like elevation to heavenly planets, resultant good birth, power and so forth.
-Being overly attached to sense enjoyment one argues that there is nothing more than this.
+Being overly attached to sense enjoyment, one argues that there is nothing more than this.

 10